How to Deduplicate People and Companies in Bulk and Automatically

 If you'd like to look at the data in two different fields (that contain similar data) as if it were one, you can set up Related Fields under the Advanced tab.
 For example, you might want to look at both the Email and Additional Email fields for duplicate values.

 The CSV tab lets you upload a list of known duplicate record ID pairs directly into the Merge Duplicates module, bypassing field-based matching entirely.
-For complete details, see the CSV Tab Reference in the Module Overview.
+For complete details, see the Merging Duplicates from a List You Already Have article.

 Records that have the same values in the fields specified in Step 1 are considered matches.
 When two or more records represent the same entity (person, company, or other) based on your matching rules, they are clustered together into duplicate groups.
 Each duplicate group shows the total number of records that were identified as duplicates based on your settings.
 For example, if you had four records for the same person, it would count as one duplicate group with four duplicate records.